Entreprecariat/Entreprecariat/conclusions.md

 On the counterpart, works related to technologies need a high level education and till now even when technologies are superseeded, the 'enterprecariats' stay on the labour market, since their knowledge give them a **strategic position** to access first those new jobs.

-Those suggestions comes from the observation of the underlying patterns that go along our data.

 Further analysis centered on the actors of entreprecariat (i.e. a corpus centred on those organizations and companies) could confirm them or bring a completely new perspective.

 **\[TECHNICAL FUTURE DEVELOPMENTS]** From a pure Natural Language Processing and therefore, statistical point of view, it would be interesting to use **non-probabilistic methods** for topic modelling, both static and dynamic, and in particular to use Topic Distributions directly as feature vectors in supervised classification models, as described by Marc Kelechava [here](https://towardsdatascience.com/unsupervised-nlp-topic-models-as-a-supervised-learning-input-cf8ee9e5cf28).